Kpable/kpable.github.io/_posts/2017-03-29-corner-rotation.md

 Because of this, instead of having the player object move left and right in the world, i instead set the input to move left and right with respect to the players current rotation.
 This let me be sure that the player object will always move left when the player wants to left and same for right.

 But that only works for the bottom edge of the tower.
 So the player object has to be rotated at each corner.
+I identified that on the bottom of the tower, the player is on the XY plane with positive X being to the right and so has no rotation.

-{{% highlight c# %}}
+{% highlight c# %}
 	// Returns the rotation along the y axis of object's self based on the edge public static float EdgeToRotation(this EdgeOfCube edge)
 	{